edyrizalmuh/portfolio/_posts/2023-07-24-scraping-branch-data-of-pos-indonesia.md

 table_city[[5]] = table_all[[6]][-1,]
 ```

-As for the tables with more columns, i.e. the tables with these indexes:
+As for the tables with more columns, i.e., the tables with these indexes:
 ```R
 idx_messy
 ```